-We are a smaller reporting company as defined in Rule 12b-2 under the Exchange Act.
+We are a smaller reporting company as defined in Rule 12b-2 under the Securities Exchange Act of 1934, as amended.
 As a result, pursuant to Item 305(e) of Regulation S-K, we are not required to provide the information required by this Item.